romeorizzi/TALight/example_problems/tutorial/number_theory/infinity_of_primes/statement/statement.en.md

 to let your bot `common_multiple_bot`, i.e. an executable program of which you provide the full path, to play on your behalf.

 Either way, this service will check out that your machine correctly does the job on a few instances.
 We assume you could give your machine the form of an executable code running on your local device (L).
-The `TAlight` system will connect your input and output streams or those of your bot acting in your place with those of a checking machine (S) implementing this service and possibly running on an external server in the cloud.
+The `TALight` system will connect your input and output streams or those of your bot acting in your place with those of a checking machine (S) implementing this service and possibly running on an external server in the cloud.

 #### Example of interaction between the two codes upon requiring the service